Purposefully/PurposefulGroupsStandalone/readme.md

 * Accepts input from teacher with regard to group size (2, 3, or 4)
 * Accepts input from teacher about whether to create groupings of students who haven't worked together much or who really work together well
 * Accepts input about students who should not be included for that day's grouping (absent or opting out of groupwork for some reason)
-* Creates random groups BUT first sorts pairings according to criteria
+* Sorts pairs of students according to criteria and student data provided
+* Uses those sorted pairings as a foundation for creating random groups that will match the requested criteria
 * Displays groups in a seating arrangement format so students will know where to sit and who their groupmates are
 * Displays names of anyone who has not been placed in a group (due to class number not evenly divisible by group size)
 * Display size can be increased/decreased for visibility